PATHÉ PROJECTOR AMPLIFIERS

 Never run a valve amplifier with the loudspeaker disconnected, this will generate high voltages which could damage the output transformer or output valves.

-The second valve appears to have originally been connected as a pentode but later modified to work as a triode; a suppressor grid decoupling capacitor is still in place but disconnected.
+In one of these amplifiers the second valve appears to have originally been connected as a pentode but later modified to work as a triode; a suppressor grid decoupling capacitor is still in place but disconnected.
+In the second amplifier it appears to have been triode-connected from new and there is no sign that a suppressor grid capacitor was ever fitted.

 PATHÉ SON MkII